 Are modified cars expensive to insure?

 Car modifications can increase the value of your car.
 Modified parts also tend to be more expensive to repair or replace.
-Due to the changes in your coverage needs, a modified car may be more expensive to insure.
-That said, there may be modifications that don’t lead to higher insurance premiums.
+A modified car may be more expensive to insure because of these factors.
+However, there may be modifications that don't lead to higher insurance premiums.
 The best way to check is to talk with your insurer.

 Modified Vehicle Insurance: Our Review Methodology